The Study Guide

 Notice the marker for the winter solstice just right of the post in the foreground.
 When the rising sun aligns with this post and the central post (not in picture), it is a sign that the sun will start its slow journey back.
 The winter solstice usually occurs around the 21st of December.
 The post for the summer solstice is not in the picture.
 It is four posts to the left of the equinox post.
 When the sun align with these two posts - usually around June 21 - the sun begins it's journey back to the center and we enjoy summer.

 Mississippian Indians often used designs to decorate their pottery and gorgets.
 Some of them were calendars with decorations symbolizing the sun, the earth, and the four directions.
 Sometimes the design was simple with the lines and circles.
 Others used animals such a spider or woodpecker for a central picture.
-Most had circles surrounding the object and lines radiating outward.
+Most had circles surrounding the object and lines radiating outward

 A beaker fragment was found by Dr. Warren Wittry in a pit near the winter solstice pole at the Woodhenge site.
 He believes this fragment incorporates a world symbol (the circle and cross representing the earth and the four directions), and a sun symbol (the radiating lines).
 The open path on the lower right represents the winter solstice sunrise position, and the sun orbits the sky path to exit at sunset along the closed path on the lower left.

-Classroom ideas and References
+Classroom ideas and Reference